 We believe that through education, dialogue and common purpose, we can all work together to reduce the scourge of gun violence.

-Building Consensus for Gun Sense
+Building on Consensus for Gun Sense

 Gun regulation occurs both at the state and federal level.
 Therefore, taking action requires knowing what legislation is being proposed, at what level of government, and the position of your specific elected officials.